This page is most definitely an editing work in progress 😉

 “Har!”
 Tormund snorted again.
 “You hear that, Toregg?
 Stay away from this one.
 I have one daughter, don’t need another.”
 Shaking his head, the wildling chief ducked back inside his tent (ADWD/ Jon XI)

-*quick note: gelding a horse is what you do to a wild stallion to help get “control” of himself.
+Some readers take Val’s mention of “gelding” as a form of aggression.
+This isn’t so.
+Gelding a horse is what you do to a wild stallion to help get “control” of himself.
 This is what Jon needs, spiritually, if he is going to avoid turning into a berserker as he goes in and out of warging after the mutiny.

 In fact, many ancient peoples understood the connection of the moon and the bear because of its hibernation patterns.
 But more importantly, our nature-savvy ancestors recognized the dual nature of the bear associated with the full and new moons.